• Thanksgiving Recipes

 1 egg, 1 teaspoons vanilla, 1 cup canned pumpkin puree

-• Once eggs and vanilla are mixed in, add the flour.
-Mix until completely combined.
+• Once the eggs and vanilla are mixed, add the flour.
+Mix until thoroughly combined.

 2 cups all-purpose flour

-• Divide dough into 15 portions, rolling each portion into a ball.
+• Divide the dough into 15 equal portions, then roll each portion into a ball as best as possible.
 The dough will be very wet and sticky.

-• Place cookies on baking sheet and bake for 10-12 minutes.
+• Place cookies on a baking sheet and bake for 10-12 minutes.

 • Transfer to a wire rack to cool.
 Then enjoy!